-This is the first of six posts concerning my Never Afters novella series, to be published by Brain Jar Press in 2022.
+This is the first of six posts concerning my Never Afters novella series, published by Brain Jar Press in 2022.
 Each title re-visions a well-known fairy tale, originally written as the creative component of my PhD thesis.
 Dark, powerful, and brimming with magic, the Never Afters tales weave a world in which the fairy-tale girls grow up to find both love and heartbreak, family and friendship, loss and forgiveness.

 Although it was one of my favourite fairy tales as a young girl, I could never understand why the ending of “Hansel and Gretel” was meant to be a happy one.
 The children have been terrorised by the witch, with Gretel forced to commit a grisly murder in order to save herself and her brother, then they are both expected to go back and live with the father who abandoned them deep in the forest in the first place.
 And everyone is happy about this?